zackrack/Re-Member/README.md

 ### 4. Run the App
 python app_gradio.py
-Visit http://localhost:7860 in your browser
+Visit http://localhost:7860 in your browser.
 Optional args include --share, which creates a public link.

 ---